purrbot-site/Docs/docs/en/contribute/translate/translate-docs.md

 #### Snippets

 Snippets are files located in `theme/.snippets/` and should be translated too.

-To do this, copy the snippet in question, change the `__en` to your language code (i.e. `__de`) and translate the content inside it.
-Make sure to keep things such as Admonition formatting consistent.
+To translate a snippet, open the file and copy the content that is surrounded by `--8<-- [start:en]` and `--8<-- [end:en]` (Include these lines in the copy too!).
+Paste the content at the bottom of the file.
+You can leave an empty gap for spacing.
+Next, translate the content in-between the previously mentioned start and end lines.
+Make sure to keep the existing formatting (i.e. from admonition blocks).
+Once you're done, change the `en` in the start and end line to the language code you use.
+Don't forget to save your changes.

+Finally, go to the pages where snippets are used (Shown as `--8<-- "<snippet_name>.md:en"`) and replace the `en` with the language code you added.

 #### Untranslatable content